sarim2000/guardian-platform/README.md

 - [ ] Deployment checklist automation
 - [ ] Authentication setup (org level)
 - [ ] Monitoring from the given url (if in the service)
+- [ ] Periodic api call setup for service discovery and cloud resources